CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

  create mode 100644 instructions.txt
 ```

-Right after we query the status to get this useful command into our muscle memory:
+Right after, we query the status to get this useful command into our muscle memory:

 ```
 $ git status